-Dryness in the eyes is one of the commonest eye condtion we see these days.
-We see a number of patients who come in because their eyes are feeling heavy and tired, or because they have itching and watering from their eyes and very often red eyes.
-Individuals may also experience light sensitivity, blurry vision and eye strain.
+Dryness in the eyes is one of the most common eye conditions we see these days.
+We see several patients who come in because their eyes are feeling heavy and tired, or because they have itching and watering from their eyes and very often red eyes.
+Individuals may also experience light sensitivity, blurry vision, and eye strain.

-The reason for screen time causing dry eyes is reduced blink rate.
-We basically tend to stare at the screen.
-Dry eyes can also be seasonal and associated with allergic Conjunctivits.
-Other associated conditions that may cause dry eyes are
+The reason screen time causes dry eyes is reduced blink rate.
+We tend to stare at the screen.
+Dry eyes can also be seasonal and associated with allergic Conjunctivitis.
+Other associated conditions that may cause dry eyes are,

-The treatment for dry eyes is using lubricating eye drops or artifical tears.
-These drops can be used for 3-4 times a day.
-There are a few kind of drops available in the market and the doctor would choose one depending on the severity of the disease.
-Most of patients with dryness have mild disease but in some the dryness becomes severe.
+The treatment for dry eyes is using lubricating eye drops or artificial tears.
+These drops can be used 3-4 times a day.
+There are a few drops available in the market and the doctor would choose one depending on the severity of the disease.
+Most patients with dryness have a mild disease but in some the dryness becomes severe.
 Rarely this dryness can lead to severe gritty sensation and also corneal ulcers which may lead to permanent damage to the cornea

-Sometimes this condition is also referred to as the Dry eye syndrome, where we get dry eyes, redness, itching, fatigue and heaviness in the eyes.
+Sometimes this condition is also referred to as Dry eye syndrome, where we get dry eyes, redness, itching, fatigue, and heaviness in the eyes.
 Computer vision syndrome is also how this can be referred to.

-Infective conjunctivitis is one of the commonest causes for red eyes and is a common eye infection.
-It can cause redness, irritation and itching of eyes, sticky discharge, difficulty in looking at bright light, and swelling of the eyelids.
+Infective conjunctivitis is one of the commonest causes of red eyes and is a common eye infection.
+It can cause redness, irritation, and itching of the eyes, sticky discharge, difficulty in looking at a bright light, and swelling of the eyelids.
 Knowing about how conjunctivitis spreads can help us take appropriate precautions.
-It is extremely contagious, but DOES NOT spread by looking at the persons eyes.
+It is extremely contagious but DOES NOT spread by looking at the person’s eyes.
 It spreads through contact, and hence it is very important to not touch or rub the eyes.
 Every time the infected eye is touched, one must wash the hands with soap.
 This is the best way to prevent it from spreading to others.
 Dark glasses can be worn, as they also offer some comfort, but in no way do they prevent the spread.

-Infective conjunctivitis can be caused of any type of organisms but more commonly we see viral infections or viral conjunctivitis.
+Infective conjunctivitis can be caused by any type of organism but more commonly we see viral infections or viral conjunctivitis.
 Less commonly we also see bacterial conjunctivitis.
-Recently we have been seeing more infective conjunctivits because of Covid infections.
+Recently we have been seeing more infective conjunctivitis because of Covid infections.

 The treatment is by antibiotic drops.
-Many patients purchase over the counter drops which might contain steroids, However, steroid eye drops should never be used in an infection.
+Many patients purchase over-the-counter drops which might contain steroids, However, steroid eye drops should never be used in an infection.
 Atleast not initially.
 It can lead to corneal ulceration and even loss of sight.
-Thus, it is strgonly advised to take only prescription medication for this type of an infection and not self medicate.
+Thus, it is strongly advised to take only prescription medication for this type of infection and not self-medicate.

 Conjunctivitis can also be allergic, in which case eyes are generally very itchy and watery.
 Patients complain of a gritty feeling or a foreign body sensation.
-This condition is very common in children and keeps occuring every so often.
-Sometimes it reduces with eye drops and comes back a week after stopping the drops and some other times it wont come back for a year.
+This condition is very common in children and keeps occurring every so often.
+Sometimes it reduces with eye drops and comes back a week after stopping the drops and some other times it won’t come back for a year.

-Eye Allergy can be a seasonal allergy but we do have patients where the allergy lasts for years and in severe cases they also have to be on these drops for that long.
+Eye Allergy can be a seasonal allergy but we do have patients where allergy lasts for years and in severe cases, they also have to be on these drops for that long.

 This is differentiated from infective conjunctivitis by the following factors

 The cornea is the outermost, transparent layer of the eye.
-A Corneal infection can occur after prolonged contact lens wear, injury to the eyes, in severe dry eyes, or following conjunctivitis.
+A Corneal infection can occur after prolonged contact lens wear, injury to the eyes, severely dry eyes, or following conjunctivitis.
 It can be an extremely painful condition, causing the eye to become red and watery, and the patient will experience a lot of difficulty in looking at light – photophobia.
-It is also accompanied with diminished vision.
+It is also accompanied by diminished vision.

 Corneal infections can range from mild to severe.
 Severe infections are called corneal ulcers and if not treated in time can lead to corneal scarring and blinding.

-A corneal infection has to be treated as soon as possible with the appropriate antibiotic or anti fungal drops.
+A corneal infection has to be treated as soon as possible with the appropriate antibiotic or antifungal drops.
 Sometimes we have to scrape the corneal ulcer to find out the causative organism.
-In severe infections a corneal transplant may also be needed to save the eye.
-If the infection has spread significantly then sometimes your eye doctor may have to remove the entire eye to prevent the spread of infection.
+In severe infections, a corneal transplant may also be needed to save the eye.
+If the infection has spread significantly then sometimes your eye doctor may have to remove the entire eye to prevent the spread of the infection.
 This surgery is called evisceration.

 It presents with pain in the eye, and photophobia – difficulty in looking at bright light.
 The vision can also be blurred in some cases.

 Uveitis needs to be treated with steroid drops, something which is not used for conjunctival or corneal infections.
-Hence its absolutely essential to reach the correct diagnosis before starting treatment.
-These seroid drops are tapered over a few weeks.
+Hence it’s essential to reach the correct diagnosis before starting treatment.
+These steroid drops are tapered over a few weeks.
 To reduce the pain associated with this condition some dilating drops are also used.
 These drops relax the internal eye muscles and reduce the pain to a great extent.

-There are 2 types of glaucoma, open angle glaucoma and angle closure glaucoma.
-Acute angle closure glaucoma or acute glaucoma presents with sudden onset eye pain, a red eye, and drop in visual acuity or blurred vision.
+There are 2 types of glaucoma, open-angle glaucoma, and angle-closure glaucoma.
+Acute angle closure glaucoma or acute glaucoma presents with sudden onset eye pain, a red eye, and a drop in visual acuity or blurred vision.
 It represents an ophthalmic emergency, as the eye pressure can shoot up to 50 mmHg (normal being in the range of 10-21 mm Hg).
-What happens here is the fluid circulation in the eye stops and causes rise in the pressure.
+What happens here is the fluid circulation in the eye stops and causes a rise in the pressure.
 If the pressure is not brought down right away, it can permanently damage the optic nerve, and result in loss of vision.
 The severe pain is associated with vomiting which occurs with increased pressure.

-Treatment involves topical medications or glaucoma eye drops along with systemic medications to reduce the pressure.
-Sometimes intravenous mannitol is administred which helps in immediate lowering of eye pressure.
+Treatment involves topical medications or glaucoma eye drops along with systemic medications to reduce pressure.
+Sometimes intravenous mannitol is administered which helps in the immediate lowering of eye pressure.

 Any sort of mechanical or chemical injury to the eye can present with eye redness and pain.
 An injury to the eye requires immediate evaluation.
 If a harmful chemical has entered the eye, it has to be washed out as soon as possible.
 The eye wash is done by a doctor in the clinic.
 After that, the patient is put on eye drops and monitored frequently to look for complications.

 If a mechanical injury has occurred, it could be mild or severe.
-A minor injury may get better with just eye drops or an eye match.
-Severe injuries may need eye drops for longer duration and sometimes even surgery.
-Of course the most important is the initial assessment which includes checking how severe the injury is, and accordingly deciding if treatment will be by eye drops or by surgery.
+A minor injury may get better with just eye drops or an eye patch.
+Severe injuries may need eye drops for a longer duration and sometimes even surgery.
+Of course, the most important is the initial assessment which includes checking how severe the injury is, and accordingly deciding if treatment will be by eye drops or by surgery.

-Most of the times this occurs without any known reason but the this is known to occur in those who have high blood pressure or certain bleeding disorders.
+Most of the time this occurs without any known reason but this is known to occur in those who have high blood pressure or certain bleeding disorders.

 If this happens a few times frequently then certain blood tests are ordered to rule out systemic conditions that can cause this.

 There is no active treatment for this condition.
-It usally takes 7-10 days to go away completely.
-The area thats red usually increases while the intensity of the redness decreases as time passes by until it completely dissapears.
+It usually takes 7-10 days to go away completely.
+The red area usually increases while the intensity of the redness decreases as time passes by until it completely disappears.

 Internal eye infections can cause eye redness.
 This is not very common but a very serious condition.
 These infections are called endophthalmitis.
-Most common causes of endophthalmitis is post cataract surgery.
+The most common cause of endophthalmitis is post-cataract surgery.
 This is the most dreaded complication of cataract surgery.
-But sometimes these infections can occur without any known causitive factor.
+But sometimes these infections can occur without any known causative factor.

-If not treated as an emergecy this can lead to impaired vision and this poor vision may be for almost the rest of your life.
+If not treated as an emergency this can lead to impaired vision and this poor vision may be for almost the rest of your life.